openshift-online/ocm-support-cli/README.md

 # ocm-support-cli

-`ocm-support-cli` is a tool that extends the `ocm-cli` by adding commands that are useful for engineers that deal support requests.
+`ocm-support-cli` is a tool that extends the `ocm-cli` by adding commands that are useful for engineers that deal with support requests.

 Prerequisites:

 * Have `ocm` command installed and have run `ocm login` command.
-* Have advanced permissions provided by roles suhc as `UHCSupport`,`SDBSignalMonitor`, ...
+* Have advanced permissions provided by roles such as `UHCSupport`, `SDBSignalMonitor`, ...

 ## Install